 Funding for the project in Canada was provided by The CPS Foundation.
 More information below

 USPS Educational Officer Bob Brandenstein (second from left in photo) and The CPS Foundation Chair, John Hinksman (third from left in photo) accepted the award on behalf of USPS and CPS-ECP.
-More information on the Boating Skills Virtual Training is available here.
+More information on the Boating Skills Virtual Trainer is available here.

 The simulator was on display at the Conference for everyone to try.
 In the photo to the left, CPS Foundation Chair John Hinksman tests his skills, at CPS Foundation Director Sheila Boutcher waits her turn.